VAPT – Vulnerability Assessment and Penetration Testing | 2019 Beginner Guide!

-Also known as open box testing, It falls on the opposite end of the spectrum from black-box testing and testers are given full access to source code, architecture documentation and so forth.
-The main challenge with white-box testing is sifting through the extensive amount of data available to identify potential points of weakness, making it the most time-consuming type of penetration testing.
-Here both static and dynamic analysis approaches are adopted, hence it provides a comprehensive result of both internal and external vulnerabilities.
-Sophisticated tools are used to ensure that all independent paths of a module are verified and there are no design errors.
+Also known as open box testing, it falls on the opposite end of the spectrum from black-box testing.
+Here testers have full access to source code, architecture documentation and so forth.
+The main challenge with white-box testing is sifting through the extensive amount of data available in order to identify potential points of weakness.
+Thus, making it the most time-consuming type of penetration testing.
+Here both static and dynamic analysis approaches are adopted.
+As a result, it provides a comprehensive result of both internal and external vulnerabilities.
+We use sophisticated tools to ensure that all independent paths of a module are verified and there are no design errors.

 Grey Box Testing:

 It is a combination of both black and white box testing that combines certain aspects of each type.
-A gray box tester has the access and knowledge levels of a user, likely with elevated privileges on a system.
+A grey box tester has the access and knowledge levels of a user, likely with elevated privileges on a system.
 Typically they also have some knowledge of a network’s internals, usually limited to architecture and design documentation.
-This increased knowledge can help identify more significant vulnerabilities by putting in a relatively lower degree of work as it helps analysts prioritize and focus their efforts on systems with the greatest risk and value right from the start.
+This increased knowledge can help identify more significant vulnerabilities by putting in a relatively lower degree of work.
+This helps analysts prioritize and focus their efforts on systems with the greatest risk and value right from the start.

 Difference between VA and PT

 The VA process gives a horizontal map into the security position of the network and the application(breadth over depth), while the PT process does a vertical deep dive into the findings(depth over breadth).
 In other words, the VA process shows the potential scale of the vulnerability, while the PT shows how critical it is.
 Due to the nature of work involved in each process, a VA can be carried out using automated scripts and tools.
 Whereas a PT, in almost all cases, is a manual process as every application is unique and differ in their implementation.
 Manual testing is preferred because a PT essentially simulates what real hackers would do to a network or application.